Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 ##### <ins>Switch expression with arrow syntax</ins>

-Here we are changing previous example in switch expression with arrow syntax.
+Here we are changing the previous example in switch expression with arrow syntax.
 From change perspective in this example Switch expression evaluates to some value and we are saving it in bonus, We have removed block from case "MD" but that is just to show one more clean way to write this, it has nothing to do with arrow syntax.